-The main road does not go to the Nacpan beach directly.
+The major road does not go to the Nacpan beach directly.
 We had to take a secondary road in a miserable condition made of bricks and muds.
 It was a powdery, secluded beach.
 We gave the Filipinos a lot of thanks, purchased some gifts for the home from them, and waved them goodbye.
-They saved us that day, I am expressing my sincere gratitude to those kind-hearted souls.
+They saved us that day; I am expressing my sincere gratitude to those kind-hearted souls.

 I tried to enjoy my time on that beautiful beach.
 Sadly, I looked into my body more than I was savoring the sea.
 It was hurting all over the body.
-I was not certain, how can we go back to the town which is so far away.
+I was not certain.
+How can we go back to the town which is so far away?
 We had a ticket to Puerto Princesa at 4 in the evening and we had to catch that.

-I was so stupid on that day, I drove again.
-I didn’t know, if I broke anything, I couldn’t bend my knee, I had to take aid of my hand to do it, I could barely grip anything as my palms got battered.
+I was so stupid on that day; I drove again.
+I didn’t know if I broke anything, I couldn’t bend my knee, I had to take an aid of my hand to do it, I could barely grip anything as my palms got battered.
 Someone can easily identify the blood and a glimpse of flesh.
 On that muddy, slippery road, I slipped twice with slightest spirit.
 I offered Janarthan to seize the bike.
 While I stumbled twice in 5 minutes, he sipped thrice in two minutes.
 So we switched our position again.

 Then the rain came, not the rain we encountered two hours back during our accident.
 Heaven literally opened up.
 I pushed the bike forward.
 The visibility went almost zero, Janarthan kept wiping my glass – both the goggles and the rearview mirror.
 At one moment, I thought the wind will take us away, so was the intensity of the rain.
 My head stopped working, the only thing I did was to hold the handlebar tightly and keep moving.

 The unimaginable happened after an eternity.
 We arrived at our destination – in the town of El Nido.
 We got soaked up like a crow.
 I requested Janarthan to smile in front of the camera so that we can celebrate it after a decade.
-He is a splendid boy, he posed.
+He is a splendid boy; he posed.